robertknight/1pass/README.md

 1pwd-cmd-client
 ===============

 A command-line client for 1Password.
-Compatible with 1Password vaults created by 1Password that have been synced to Dropbox.
+Works offline but requires Dropbox syncing to be enabled in the official 1Password apps first.

 Supports:
  * Creating, opening and changing the master password for vaults